matloff/fasteR/README.md

 it 'mgd'; it will have arguments 'x' and 'd', and it will do 'mean(x[x > d])'.
 Please build the function for me.
 Thanks in advance, R!"

-Here we called **function** to build a 'function' object, and then assigned to **mgd**.
+Here we called **function** to build and return a 'function' object, and then assigned that returned object to **mgd**.
 We can then call the latter, as we saw above, repeated here for convenience:

 ``` r
 > mgd(Nile,1200)